MetOffice/CDDS/docs/operational_procedure/cmip6.md

 Before running the CDDS Operational Procedure, please ensure that:

-- [x] you own a *CDDS operational simulation ticket* (see the [list of CDDS operational simulation tickets](https://code.metoffice.gov.uk/trac/cdds/wiki/CMIP6Simulations)) that will monitor the processing of a CMIP6 simulation using CDDS.
+- [x] you own a *CDDS operational simulation ticket* (see the [list of CDDS operational simulation tickets](https://code.metoffice.gov.uk/trac/cdds/wiki/CMIP6Simulations)) that will monitor the processing of a CMIP6 / CMIP6 Plus simulation using CDDS.

 - [x] you belong to the `cdds` group